House Bill 526 and Senate Bill 34 could help save district, taxpayers money

 By Brit Milazzo

 Public relations, BASD

 In the 2018-19 school year, Bellefonte Area School District spent $582,113.56 to fund tuition for students within the district attending cyber charter schools, which district Director of Fiscal Affairs Ken Bean said is used with taxpayer dollars.
-Under Senate Bill 34, that money could be saved and instead put toward a plethora of projects within the district that could also come with savings for local residents.
+Under House Bill 526 and Senate Bill 34, that money could be saved and instead put toward a plethora of projects within the district that could also come with savings for local residents.

-Senate Bill 34 would require families to pay out-of-pocket tuition to attend cyber charter schools if their home school district offers its own cyber education program.
+House Bill 526 and Senate Bill 34 would require families to pay out-of-pocket tuition to attend cyber charter schools if their home school district offers its own cyber education program.
 Bellefonte Area School District does, through the Bellefonte eLearning Academy, under direction of Cyber Education Coordinator Rebecca Leitzell.

-According to Superintendent Michelle Saylor the average cost for Bellefonte Area students to attend BeLA is about $4,000 per student.
+According to Superintendent Michelle Saylor, the average cost for Bellefonte Area students to attend BeLA is about $4,000 per student.
 The average tuition for one student in a cyber charter school is about $16,000.